rjaques/Sirah-Project/README.md

 The most relevant tags for you are:

-* headers: use hashtags to define headers:
+* headers: use hashtags to define headers (note the space after the last hashtag):
     - `# first level header`
     - `## second level`
     - ...